Sheryl Sandberg: Option B

 Sandberg released her second book, Option B, in April 2017.
 Option B is co-authored with Adam Grant, a professor at the Wharton School of the University of Pennsylvania.
 The book puts emphasis on grief and resilience in challenges within life.
 It offers practical tips for creating resilience in the family and community.
 2.75 million copies have been sold since publication.

 Ban Bossy

-In March 2014, Sandberg and Lean In sponsored the Ban Bossy campaign, a television and social media campaign designed to discourage the word bossy from general use due to its perceived harmful effect on young girls.
+In March 2014, Sandberg and Lean In sponsored the Ban Bossy campaign, a television and social media campaign designed to discourage the word bossy from general use owing to its perceived harmful effect on young girls.
 Several video spots with spokespersons including Beyoncé, Jennifer Garner, and Condoleezza Rice among others were produced along with a web site providing school training material, leadership tips, and an online pledge form to which visitors can promise not to use the word.

 Screams Before Silence

 In April 2024, Screams Before Silence, a documentary fronted by Sandberg, was released to YouTube.
-The film concerns the alleged sexual violence committed by Hamas on the October 7th attack on Israel.
+The film concerns the reported sexual violence committed by Hamas on the October 7th attack on Israel.

 She has described this film as the most important work of her life.
+In a speech at the Jewish Federations of North America’s annual General Assembly, Sandberg declared herself to be a "proud Zionist."